thephpleague/csv/properties.md

 $csv->setDelimiter(';');
 $delimiter = $csv->getDelimiter(); //returns ";"
 ~~~
-If no delimiter is set the default delimiter is `,`.
+The default delimiter character is `,`.

 ### The enclosure character